Skip to main content

 If Progress Feels Slow

-Adjustments may be recommended depending on your response.
+Adjustments may be recommended based on your response.

 Ongoing Evaluation

-Clinicians may ask for updated photos at regular intervals.
-These check-ins help ensure your treatment plan remains appropriate and effective.
+These check-ins help ensure your treatment plan remains appropriate and effective over time.

-If things feel different than expected or you have questions about your progress, you can message your clinician through your patient portal.
+If you have questions about your progress or notice unexpected changes, you can message your clinician through your patient portal.

 Did this answer your question?